anandology/anandology.com/trainings/python.markdown

 # Python Programming

-Two day hands-on course on Python programming language.
+Three day hands-on course on Python programming language.
 This course covers basics of Python programming language with an emphasis on practical applications.